Chrisvann1/Software-Engineering-Note-Taking-Application/README.md

 ## What you'll need

-Noteworthy requires Python version 3.10 or later, and uses the following [extensions]:
+Noteworthy requires Python version 3.10 or later, and uses the following modules:

 * string
 * requests